sighupio/gatekeeper-policy-manager/README.md

 ## Development

-GPM is written in Python using the Flask framework for the backend and Fromantic-UI for the frontend.
+GPM is written in Python using the Flask framework for the backend and Fomantic-UI for the frontend.
 To develop GPM, you'll need to create a Python 3 virtual environment, install all the dependencies specified in the provided `requirements.txt` and you are good to start hacking.

 The following commands should get you up and running: